plasticityai/coldbrew/README.md

 Coldbrew.run("print(Coldbrew.get_variable('x'))") // Prints 25
 ```

-Note: This only works if the data in the variable is JSON serializable.

 Note: This only works if the variable is in the scope of `window` (browser), `self` (worker), or `global` (Node.js).

 #### Run Python Function in JavaScript